-As EMBODIED LLC and EMBODIED Dance, we are grateful to be a part of such a wonderful dance community that in many ways feels like a dance family.
-We aspire to create a dance community that is based on connection, trust, respect, safety and having each other's backs.
-We are committed to creating events where dancers can feel safe enough to explore their relationship with their own bodies and their connection with other dancers.
+As EMBODIED LLC, we are grateful to be a part of such a wonderful dance community that in many ways feels like a dance family.
+We aspire to create a dance community that is based on connection, trust, respect, safety, courage, and having each other's backs.
+We are committed to creating events where dancers can feel safe and brave enough to explore their relationship with their own bodies and their connection with other dancers.
 We believe that trust and connection are essential to our ability to social dance and grow as dancers, as well as human beings.
 We strive to create events where everyone feels welcome, respected, and safe regardless of gender, sexual orientation, disability, religion, physical appearance, body size, age, race, culture, language or dance ability.

-We, the Embodied Team, care deeply about your safety, and strive to create a space where dancers feel comfortable to be vulnerable and build trust.
+We, the Embodied Team, care deeply about your safety, and strive to create a space where dancers feel comfortable to be vulnerable and build trust as well as speak up for themselves when necessary.
 If something happened that made you feel uncomfortable, weird or unsafe, please let one of our organizers know.
 Embodied will maintain confidentiality around all safe space allegations and will keep the identity of the person filing a complaint anonymous.
-We have our dancers’ backs, take reports of harassment seriously, and are committed to responding appropriately and with confidentiality to reports of harassment.
+We have our dancers’ backs, take reports of harassment seriously, and are committed to responding appropriately and with confidentiality to reports of harassment or abuse.

 Other important things to note when engaging in partner dancing: